 The range of halal foods that you can get at any restaurant is vast.
 They include goat, beef, lamb, antelope and chicken.
 Away from meats, cereals, dairy, fruits and vegetables are all halal.
 They should however be packaged without alcohol and any meat products that are considered haram.

-At a specialized halal restaurant you can get an even wider selection of; falafels, Shawarma, kebabs, as well as none meat items like pita chips.
+At a specialized halal restaurant you can get an even wider selection of; Shawarma, kebabs, as well as none meat items like falafels & Hummus.
 It can be very easy to follow a halal diet as a lot of dishes, including Middle Eastern dishes fall into that category.

 Is halal meat healthier?